RAF Coolham: Crash landing of 'Flounder Gus'

 Visibility was initially poor, but by pure chance, Hanni spotted what looked like a small grassy landing strip in a field which was the then-incomplete RAF Coolham.
 Hanni pointed it out to the pilot who began to descend for a landing.
 With the right engine knocked out and the left engine still spewing oil, they began to circle the airfield to line up with the runway and could see personnel on the ground watching them, who assumed Flounder Gus was conducting a dummy run.
 The crew were oblivious to the fact that the airfield was still under construction and that they would soon be the first plane to land at RAF Coolham.
-Flounder Gus then came in to land from the east on the main 1500m east-west runway, but at an altitude of just 100ft, right before the aircraft touched down on the incomplete runway, the left engine finally failed and shut off.
+Flounder Gus then came in to land from the east on the main 1500m east–west runway, but at an altitude of just 100 ft, right before the aircraft touched down on the incomplete runway, the left engine finally failed and shut off.
 With the trim controls engaging and the right propeller wind-milling, Lightfine could no longer control the plane as it started to yaw sharply to the left.
 Upon seeing this the construction personnel on the ground began to scatter as Flounder Gus endeavoured to avoid hitting them.

 The crew tried to straighten out the plane's approach and Hanni pulled up the landing gear for a belly landing to slow their speed before Flounder Gus touched down.
-Heading directly towards a large oak tree, Flounder Gus collided with it, sheering off its left wing but considerably slowing its speed in the process and inadvertently saving many lives, skidding along the newly laid runway and causing considerable damage by ripping up some 100ft of Sommerfield tracking.
+Heading directly towards a large oak tree, Flounder Gus collided with it, sheering off its left wing but considerably slowing its speed in the process and inadvertently saving many lives, skidding along the newly laid runway and causing considerable damage by ripping up some 100 ft of Sommerfield tracking.
 Sergeant Charles Gordon of 5018 Airfield Construction Squadron, who was overseeing a Sommerfield track laying party, was hit in the head by the propeller of the left wing, which had broken off upon hitting the oak tree and was killed instantly.
-An eye witness said that had he laid flat like the rest of the construction personnel the propeller would have missed him.
+An eyewitness said that had he laid flat like the rest of the construction personnel the propeller would have missed him.
 Flounder Gus was completely destroyed and had broken in two, with the tail section of the aircraft, still with rear gunner Staff Sergeant Lloyd A. Raymond inside, soaring over Thakeham Road and a hedgerow at the end of the field, and landing in the farmyard of Bridge Hill Farm.
 The other part of the fuselage came to a stop at the end of the field underneath telephone wires just across Thakeham Road, which was also near Bridge Hill Farm.